A (Pretty Little Liars): The second "A"

-Alison DiLaurentis lived a life which she felt was ruined by her twin sister, Courtney DiLaurentis who was smarter and kinder.
-Alison began emotionally manipulating Courtney into pretending to be Alison, until she eventually tricked Courtney into pretending to strangle her.
-Courtney is sent to a mental hospital as a result and the ashamed DiLaurentis's erase all trace of her, Alison becomes Queen Bee at her new school.
-Courtney is allowed a short trip home to meet with her family, but whilst there sees Spencer, Hannah, Aria and Emily arguing outside and goes out to talk to them.
-Because of this, her parents believe she is Alison, the real Alison insists she's Alison, but because of her manipulating Courtney into pretending to be her they think she is lying.
-A vengeful Alison is taken away to the Mental Hospital.
+Alison DiLaurentis felt her life was ruined by her twin sister, Courtney DiLaurentis, who was considered smarter and kinder than her.
+Alison began emotionally manipulating Courtney into pretending to be Alison, eventually tricking Courtney into pretending to strangle her.
+Courtney is sent to a mental hospital as a result and the ashamed DiLaurentis' erase all trace of her.
+Alison becomes Queen Bee at her new school.
+Courtney is allowed a short trip home to see her family, but while there sees Spencer, Hannah, Aria Montgomery and Emily arguing outside and goes out to talk to them, which makes her parents believe she is Alison.
+The real Alison insists that's not true, but because of her manipulating Courtney into pretending to be her, her parents think she is lying.
+A vengeful Alison is taken away to the mental hospital.

-The girls began receiving messages from 'A' again, scaring them greatly.
-First believing it to be a cruel joke, they then discover Ian Thomas's body which the second 'A' had murdered.
-'A' then steals Ian's body convincing everyone else that it was a hoax.
-'A' mocks the girls over text and pretends to be Ian on an online account, giving the girls information such as Spencer being the product of an affair between her father and Alison's father.
-'A' allows Spencer to be scammed out of 2 thousand dollars, taunts Aria with photos, manipulates Hanna so she is sent to a mental hospital and forces Emily to go to Lancaster to look into Wilden.
-'A' sends the girls on many searches to try and find who 'A' could be and murders Jenna.
+The girls begin receiving messages from "A" again, terrifying them.
+They believe the messages to be a cruel joke at first, but then discover Ian Thomas's body — murdered by the second "A," who then steals Ian's body to convince everyone that the death was a hoax.
+"A" mocks the girls over text and pretends to be Ian on an online account, giving the girls information such as Spencer being the product of an affair between her father and Alison's mother.
+"A" causes Spencer to be scammed out of $2000, taunts Aria with photos, manipulates Hanna so she is sent to a mental hospital and forces Emily to go to Lancaster to look into Wilden.
+"A" sends the girls on many searches to try and find out who "A" could be and murders Jenna.
 They eventually plant all the evidence of a random person.
 The girls are fooled by this, happy it is over.

 The town is introduced to Courtney DiLaurentis who is Alison's ill twin sister who was kept in many clinics and hidden from the world.
-Courtney reveals herself to the girls as actually being Alison and that Courtney was pretending to be her and she was the one who ran into the random person and died.
-Aria is suspicious, along with Wilden and Melissa, Melissa knew about the twins for a while because of Jason and Alison's stories don't match up with what Jason told her.
-The suspected murderer has an alibi and people begin digging up suspicious things about Ali.
-Ali kidnaps Melissa and traps her in a cupboard next to Ian's dead body.
+Courtney reveals herself to the girls as actually being Alison and that Courtney was pretending to be her and that she was the one who ran into the random person and died.
+Aria is suspicious, along with Wilden and Melissa.
+Melissa knew about the twins for a while because Jason and Alison's stories didn't match up with what Jason told her.
+The suspected murderer has an alibi and people begin digging up suspicious things about Alison.
+Alison kidnaps Melissa and traps her in a cupboard next to Ian's dead body.